 We’re building new separated cycleways in both directions on Antigua Street between Moorhouse Avenue and St Asaph Street to improve cycle connections and safety in the central city.

-We will also be renewing the watermain, which has reached the end of its life.
+The project also includes a watermain renewal to replace pipes which have reached the end of their serviceable life.
 The new pipes will be upgraded in size to help meet increasing demands generated by our growing city.
-The road and western footpath will also be renewed as part of the project.
+Additionally, the road and western footpath will be renewed as part of the project.

-Work began in May 2025, with the project expected to be complete by early November, ahead of the opening of the new Parakiore Recreation and Sport Centre(external link).
+Work began in May 2025, and is expected to be completed in October, ahead of the opening of the new Parakiore Recreation and Sport Centre(external link).

 The design of the street upgrade focuses on safety and accessibility for all users along Antigua Street, including cyclists, pedestrians, local businesses and the Parakiore facility.